mdbootstrap/mdb-react-ui-kit/README.md

 - Run `npm start`
 - Voilà!
 Open browser and visit http://localhost:3000

-Now you can navigate to our documentation (http://mdbootstrap.com/docs/react/), pick any component and place within your project.
+Now you can navigate to [our documentation](http://mdbootstrap.com/docs/react/), pick any component and place within your project.

 # Available commands